NGSEP/NGSEPcore/README.txt

         -k INT    : K-mer length to find orthologs.
 Default: 10 -p INT    : Minimum percentage of k-mers to call orthologs Default: 50 -s        : Skip the MCL clustering phase and returns unfiltered orthogroups.
+        -y INT    : Type of sequences in the input file.
+1 for CDNA, 2 for proteins.
+Default: 1

 This module produces two files as outputs.
 The first is a text file with homology relationships.
 It has three columns separated by tab: